 Shenzhen has an efficient network of buses.
 Bus ticket prices vary from 1 yuan to 3 yuan.
 There are also five tourist lines that connect to all of the tourist attractions.

-The subway network in Shenzhen consists of five lines, which are available from 6:30 am to 11:00 pm every day (during holidays such as the Spring Festival holiday, the May Day holiday, the National Day holiday and New Year's Day holiday, service may go to midnight).
+The Shenzhen subway network consists of five lines, which are available from 6:30 am to 11:00 pm every day.
+(During holidays such as the Spring Festival holiday, the May Day holiday, the National Day holiday and New Year's Day holiday, service may go to midnight.)

 Taxis in Shenzhen, which are red, yellow or green, are plentiful on the streets.
 Green taxis are only available in the Special Economic Zone (Baoan District and Longgang District are not included in the zone).
 Some taxi drivers are rated as star-level drivers because of their good knowledge and English speaking skills.

 Safety: Be aware that some drivers or people in fake taxis wait especially for tourists to scam you by overcharging or giving counterfeit money.